Ravy-LFL/GlycoFreq/README.md

   - **output** : Indicate the path to the output files.

-  - **threshold** : Indicate the threshold to count a distance as a contact between a heavy atoms of the carbohydrates and the residues.
+  - **threshold** : Indicate the threshold to count a distance as a contact between an heavy atoms of the carbohydrates and the residues alpha carbon.
+8.0 by default.

   - **skip** : Indicate how many frames to skip. **OPTIONAL** 0 by default.